Angel Falls is the most impressive waterfall we’ve ever seen.

 friendly Tuki the toucan

-When Tuki walked on the ground, he was bouncing with his feet towards Michal.
-It turned out that Tuki doesn’t like the sound that flip flop make when you walk.
-He started to pick on Michal very softly which made us laugh so hard I still remember it as if it was yesterday.
+When Tuki walked on the ground, he bounced with his feet towards Michal.
+It turned out that Tuki doesn’t like the sound of flip-flops when you walk.
+He started to pick on Michal very softly, which made us laugh so hard that I still remember it as if it was yesterday.
 Did you know that even jungle animals have pet peeves?
-Didn’t think so.
+I didn’t, either.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world

-We boarded the plane and left Canaima national park full of wonderful memories.
+We boarded the plane and left Canaima National Park, full of beautiful memories.
 We have a lot to cherish throughout our lives.

 WHERE DID WE GO NEXT?

-Let me guess..now you want to see Angel Falls yourself and have an awesome jungle experience.
+Let me guess!
+Now you want to see Angel Falls yourself and have an incredible jungle experience, right?

 Good news!
+The most up-to-date info on the internet about how to visit Angel Falls is right here.
 Here is all you need to know about visiting Angel Falls:

 Where exactly is Angel Falls – the tallest waterfall in the world?

-Angel Falls is in Canaima National Park, in the southeast part of Venezuela, in the state of Bolivar.
 The region is known as Gran Sabana and borders with Guyana and Brazil.
-It is the best adventure place in Venezuela.
+It is the best adventure place in Venezuela and a UNESCO World Heritage Site.
 The trek to the famous Roraima Tepui also starts in this region.

-And it looks like nothing you’ve seen before.
-More than 100 table-top mountains with endless waterfalls glamorizing the rugged jungle.
+It looks like nothing you’ve seen before – more than 100 table-top mountains with endless waterfalls glamorizing the rugged jungle.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world